CaptainRich/Aliens/README.md

 ## Usage
-There are three ways to use this small programs: (1) the Python IDLE, (2) VS Code, or (3) Windows Explorer.

-1) From the IDLE, by selecting 'directory-scan.py' and pressing F5.
-For the Python IDLE, just start the IDLE (which opens a Python Shell), then select File/Open (which opens an Editor) and select the 'Directory_List.py" file.
-From the Editor, F5 will run the file with the output written to a file, or diagnostics (trace-backs) appearing in the Shell.

-2) From VSCode, by issuing the command 'python directory-scan.py' in the Terminal window.
+From VSCode, by issuing the command 'python directory-scan.py' in the Terminal window.
 For VS Code it is important to change the Terminal from "Git Bash" to "Power Shell".
-Once in Power Shell, the command "python [filename].py" will run the file with the output going to the output file (user specified).
+Once in Power Shell, the command "python aliens.py" will run the file with the game screen displayed.
 Note the suffix ".py" is required.

-3) By double-clicking 'directory-scan.py' from Windows Explorer.

-The program prompts for two data items:
-1) The name of the output (text) file.
-2) The full pathname of the directory to scan.

-Once this data is entered, the scan commences and the output file is generated.
-The output file (specified by the user) is written to the target directory that is scanned.
+The Alien ship can be moved left/right using the keyboard 'arrow' keys.

 ## References